 Distance: 24 miles

-Then the trail entered a burn area that was hot and dry.
-The air temp was still pretty cool so it was not bad.
+The trail entered a burn area that was hot and dry.
+The air temp was still pretty cool so it was not too bad.
 Then tons more climbing, another 2500′.
 At least I passed a really cool waterfall at Delate Creek and pretty Spectacle Lake.

 I had passed several groups of backpackers going south and about 12 people going north.
 That was in the morning.
 I lost count of all the people going north in the afternoon because it was such a steady stream.
 Then I realized it was Friday and many must be the weekend warriors off to an early start.
 I was nearing I-90, the main portal to Seattle.

 I was tired from all the uphill, with more to come, but I didn’t want to make camp where I was.
 I had stopped to load up on water and was swarmed by mossies, as usual.
 It was 5 pm and there was a long, exposed traverse with no apparent campsites for another 3 or 4 miles.
 It was perfect weather though, so I figured it would be nice to do the traverse in the late afternoon light.

 It was more than nice.
 The trail wound along the north-facing slope of the Chikamin range.
 It was one of those stunning but not-for-the-faint-of-heart trails carved out of the sides of mountains, with steep drop-offs and rock slides.
 I forgot about my feet and tiredness and was just in walking bliss.
 I passed under a series of pinnacles called the 4 Brothers.

 Then Mt Rainier came into view to the south and I was just in awe.